briebug/ngrx-auto-entity/README.md

 enhance it's functionality, identify and eliminate bugs, optimize it's performance.
 If you find any errors in this documentation, or bugs within the library, please let us know!**

+**APOLOGIES: For those using NgRx Auto-Entity, we apologize for issues with the recent v0.3.0 release!
+We used an npm module, uuidv4, and back in november our usage of it was working.
+It appears as though that library was changed fairly significantly since then, with the default import removed.
+That lead to issues for some people, depending on the version of uuidv4 they installed/had installed.
+We have dropped uuidv4 and are now using a small, fast built-in function instead in v0.3.1 and onward, which should resolve the issues.
+Again, we apologize for the inconvenience!**

 ## What is it?

 NgRX Auto-Entity aims to provide a seamless means of dealing with standard entity actions and